Toronto Restaurant Fights Waste By Chopping Menu Prices Till Food Is Gone

 Another duo arrives at 8:50 p.m. and rushes over to the blackboard just as the Duck, Duck, Goose! is crossed off.
 They order a dozen oysters, bone marrow, foie gras, tomato tagliatelle and the Fish Dish.
 The dwindling supply is sparking demand.
 "We started to see the good stuff was going away, so we ordered quickly," says Tara Veysey, who comes once a month with her husband, Charles.
 "We end up ordering more because of the specials, but we'd come here anyway."

 Farmhouse is comfortable striking dishes from its chalkboard menu any night.
-Yet, the price for other restaurants that refuse to run out is either unfresh food, abundant waste — or both.
+Yet the price for other restaurants that refuse to run out is either unfresh food, abundant waste — or both.
 A recent study found that restaurants, hotels and institutions are responsible for 13 percent of avoidable Canadian food waste.
 The U.S. restaurant sector generates 18 percent of U.S. food waste, at a cost of roughly $25 billion annually.

 MacDonell, who learned to loathe waste while growing up on his family's farm, implemented F*** Mondays upon opening Farmhouse in June 2012.
 "It became clear that we would likely always struggle to get diners in after a certain point on Sunday evenings," he says, with the restaurant located in a hip, but family-filled, neighborhood called The Junction.
 "I hate freezing stuff, and I hate throwing food out, so we needed to find a solution that would help us use up as much as we could before closing for three days."